Online Job Hunting Blunders

 Don’t fire off your CV to everyone.

-No-one is a fan of receiving anonymous emails, especially HR managers or recruitment agencies within the scientific industry.
+No-one is a fan of receiving anonymous emails, especially HR managers or recruitment agencies.

 Not being on Linkedin

 LinkedIn is one of the best tools you can use to help you find that dream science job.
 LinkedIn is a business networking site which was launched in May 2003 with only 300 users.
 Since then it has seen unprecedented growth with 50,000,000 users in October 2009, and 1,400 new users each day.
 It is essentially your chance to showcase your strengths, thus encouraging not only the right people, but also the right opportunities to come to you.
 For tips to help you create a great Linkedin profile, please click here.

 Failing to have an electronic version of your CV

 This could be seriously detrimental to your job search, so make sure your electronic version is up to date at all times.